umwrit350sp17/Team-2/Project Outline.md

 ¥	Technical background and competencies of audience demographic (you may need to back this up with a source.
 Check out Pew Internet Foundation for data.
 ¥	Limitations of the proposed document for the audience.

+2. PDF.js is an easily marketable tool because unlike ADOBE Acrobat or other PDF readers, it does not require the use of downloading external readers at all.
+The user can read PDF documents inside of a web browser using PDF.js because PDF.js simply transcribes the reader into HTML or JAVA code of the internet browser.

+This open-resource would be useful for a Writing 101 student because it ______

   3. Why does our team feel passionately about this tool?

 II.
 What is (Chosen Open-Access Tool)?